Second Order Path Variationals in Non-Stationary Online Learning: THE ALGORITHM

 In practice, the locations of such ideal intervals are unknown to us.
 So we maintain a pool of $n$ base SIONS experts in Fig.\ref{fig:flh} where the expert $E_\tau$ starts at time $\tau$ with the monomial co-variate $\bs x_\tau^{(t)} = [1,t-\tau+1]^T$ for all $t \ge \tau$.
 The adaptive regret guarantee of FLH with exp-concave losses (due to \citet{hazan2007adaptive}, Theorem 3.2) keeps the regret wrt \emph{any} base expert to be small.
 In particular, FLH-SIONS satisfies that

 where $p_t$ are the predictions of FLH-SIONS and $j \ge \tau$ for \emph{any} $\tau \in [n]$.
 Hence for the interval $[a,b]$ given by the ideal oracle, it follows that

 where in the last equation, we appealed to the logarithmic static regret of SIONS from \citet{Luo2016EfficientSO}.
 As a minor technical remark, we note that the original results of \citet{Luo2016EfficientSO} assume that the losses are of the form $\tilde f_j(\bs w) = f_j(\bs x_j^T \bs w)$ for a uni-variate function $f_j$.
-However, we show in Lemma \ref{lem:SON-stat} (in Appendix) that their regret bounds can be straightforwardly extended to handle multivariate losses $f_j$as in Line 1 of Fig.\ref{fig:sions} which is useful in our multi-dimensional setup.
+However, we show in Lemma \ref{lem:SON-stat} (in Appendix) that their regret bounds can be straightforwardly extended to handle multivariate losses $f_j$ as in Line 1 of Fig.\ref{fig:sions} which is useful in our multi-dimensional setup.

-Thus ultimately, the regret of the FLH-SIONS procedure is well controlled within each interval provided by the ideal oracle, thus allowing us to be competent against the piece-wise linear comparator sequence from a $\mathcal{TV}^1$ class.
+Thus ultimately, the regret of the FLH-SIONS procedure is well controlled within each interval provided by the ideal oracle, thus allowing us to be competent against the piece-wise linear comparator.
 We remark that while both FLH and SIONS are well-known existing algorithms, our use of them with monomial co-variates is new.
 Our dynamic regret analysis is new too, which uncovers previously unknown properties of a particular combination of these existing algorithmic components using novel proof techniques.

-\section{Main Results}
+\section{MAIN RESULTS}

 In this section, we explain the assumptions used and the main results of this paper.
-Then we provide the proof summary for Theorem \ref{thm:main-d} in a uni-variate setting highlighting the technical challenges overcome along the way.
-Following which we explain how to handle multiple dimensions by constructing suitable reductions that will allow us to re-use much of the analytical machinery developed for the case of uni-variate setting.
+Then we provide a brief proof sketch for Theorem \ref{thm:main-d} in a uni-variate setting highlighting the technical challenges overcome along the way.
+The case of multiple dimensions is handled by constructing suitable reductions that will allow us to re-use much of the analytical machinery developed for the case of uni-variate setting.
+For the sake of clarity, we present a detailed overview of our proof strategy in Appendix \ref{app:over}.
 The following are the assumptions made.